 Employees of the Client

 There’s almost no reason you would target your client’s customers in their lead gen campaign.
 But depending on their Facebook activity, or activity on the website, they might end up falling into your target audience.
 This is an easy one.

 You’ll add these guys as an exclusion at the ad set level.
 Once you’ve selected your ad set, scroll to the targeting suggestions and click ‘Edit’.

 In the Detailed Targeting section, click “Exclude”.
 This will pop out an option to “Exclude people who match”.
 Click Demographics > Work > Employers.

 If there’s multiple variations of the company’s name, you might want to add all of them, just to cover all the bases.
 This will prevent your ads from showing to anyone that has your client listed as their employer on Facebook.
 While not everyone updates this information, you can at least exclude the few who do.
 This will save some ad spend that could potentially get spent on overly excited employees clicking on the ads.

 If your goal is remarketing, this might not be a good choice for you.
 But if you’re trying to only target folks who haven’t engaged with your brand yet, it’s an easy call to make.
 Someone connected to your page is clearly already aware of you.

 This is also done at the ad set level.
 In the Audience section (same previous directions as above), scroll to the Connections section.
-Select Facebook Pages in the first dropdown and then “Exclude people who like your Page”.
+Click the Add a connection type dropdown and then “people who like or follow your Page”.